 In April 2012, Tallulah was sent home from St Marylebone School after cutting into her wrists in school.
 The school asked her not to return, and she later transferred to another school.

 The following month, Tallulah had her first appointment with Dr Wiener, who told the inquest that he had diagnosed her with severe depression.
 At the appointment, he took the highly unusual step of prescribing antidepressants to the slightly-built 15-year-old.
 In the USA, antidepressants are not recommended for anybody under the age of 25.
-UK regulations state that SSRIs are not licensed for prescribing to anybody under 18, as “the risks outweigh the benefits.”
-The exception to this, for somewhat idiosyncratic reasons, is Prozac.
+UK guidelines state that SSRIs are not licensed for prescribing to anybody under 18, as “the risks outweigh the benefits.”
+The exception to this, for somewhat idiosyncratic reasons, is Prozac, now marketed as Fluoxetine.

 On October 1, 2012, Tallulah posted on her online blog that she was about to take an overdose of her antidepressants.
 An online friend rang Sarah, who found Tallulah on the bathroom floor.
 She was rushed to hospital, and taken home the next day after a psychiatric assessment.
 She did not attend a subsequent appointment with Dr Weiner as she felt tired.